userver-framework/userver/scripts/docs/en/userver/chaotic.md

 3) use generated .hpp and .cpp files in your C++ project.

-Also we've made `chaotic-gen` cmake wrappers for your convinience.
+Also we've made `chaotic-gen` cmake wrappers for your convenience.

 Let's go through the list number by number.